OIDC

 .

-The following screenshots include a working configuration using Microsoft Azure.
+The following screenshots include a working configuration example with Microsoft Azure.

 Configuration details